 - Establish and keep a healthy lifestyle.
 This includes getting adequate and sufficient exercise, eating well, and staying active.
 Your physical, mental, and spiritual health is important.
 Don’t smoke, and don’t drink in excess.
 It’s impossible to tell if it happened, but the authors of the study posit that it’s likely that retirees engaged in unhealthy behaviors.
 My personal theory is that they became inactive, and the inactivity led to increased health problems.
 Therefore, it’s important to retire TO something so that you have a reason to stay engaged.

 - Find meaning in life outside of your work.
 Getting laid off stinks, no matter what age you are.
 One of the ways to build mental resiliency is to have areas of your life that invigorate you that are outside of your regular job.

 - If you are laid off, find work as quickly as possible, even if it’s temporary or part-time.
 A corollary to finding meaning outside of your job is that if you can find another job, you fill that gap which is caused by the shock of losing your job.
 If getting laid off provided the happy “golden parachute” that allowed you to retire happily then this suggestion will not apply.

 Don’t get caught up in the Chicken Little conclusions about early retirement causing death.
-There are other factors involved which you can prepare for long before you retire that will give you a higher probability of a long and prosperous post-retirement life.
+There are other factors involved that you can prepare for long before you retire early that will give you a higher probability of a long and prosperous post-retirement life.